-The exam will be Thursday, March 21.
-If you will be absent that day, e-mail me as soon as possible so that we can schedule your makeup exam.
+The exam will be Thursday, March 24. and will be worth 30 percent of your grade for the course.
+If you will be absent that day, e-mail me by the end of the day on Friday, March 18, so that we can schedule your makeup exam.

 You may not use your notes during the exam.
 You will not need a calculator.